Hybrid-propellant rocket: History

 The first work on hybrid rockets was performed in the early 1930s at the Soviet Group for the Study of Reactive Motion.
-Mikhail Klavdievich Tikhonravov, who would later supervise the design of Sputnik I and the Luna programme, was responsible for the first hybrid propelled rocket launch, the GIRD-9, on 17 August 1933, which reached an altitude of 400 m.
-In the late 1930s at IG Farben in Germany and concurrently at the California Rocket Society in the United States.
+Mikhail Klavdievich Tikhonravov was responsible for the first hybrid propelled rocket launch, the GIRD-9, on 17 August 1933, which reached an altitude of 400 m.
+He would later supervise the design of Sputnik I and the Luna programme.
+In the late 1930s, there was concurrent work done in Germany at IG Farben and in the United States at the California Rocket Society.
 Leonid Andrussow, working in Germany, theorized hybrid propellant rockets.
 O. Lutz, W. Noeggerath, and Andrussow tested a 10 kN hybrid rocket motor using coal and gaseous N_{2}O as the propellants.
 Oberth also worked on a hybrid rocket motor using LOX as the oxidizer and graphite as the fuel.
 The high heat of sublimation of carbon prevented these rocket motors from operating efficiently, as it resulted in a negligible burning rate.
+In 1938, the California Rocket Society experimented with a coal and gaseous oxygen hybrid rocket.

 AMROC test of 10000 lbf thrust hybrid rocket motor in 1994 at Stennis Space Center.

 In the 1940s, the California Pacific Rocket Society used LOX in combination with several different fuel types, including wood, wax, and rubber.
 The most successful of these tests was with the rubber fuel, which is still the dominant fuel in use today.
 In June 1951, a LOX / rubber rocket was flown to an altitude of 9 km.